verlok/vanilla-lazyload/README.md

 });
 ```

 That's it.
-Whenever the element selected by `elements_selector` is not an `img` or an `iframe`, LazyLoad puts the image found in the `data-src` attribute in the `background-image` of the element.
+LazyLoad copies the value of the `data-bg` attribute in the `background-image` inline style of the element, given that the element is not an `img`, `iframe` or `video`.

+Please note that:
+- you need to use `url()` in the value of your `data-bg` attribute
+- you can specify multiple images as background, i.e. using `url(file1.jpg), url(file2.jpg)`
+- using `data-src` for background images is deprecated, and works only for single background images when `data-bg` is left blank

 [DEMO](http://verlok.github.io/lazyload/demos/background_images.html) - [SOURCE](https://github.com/verlok/lazyload/blob/master/demos/background_images.html) - [API](#-api)